yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 #### Patch Version

-A patch, sometimes just called a fix, is a small piece of software that's used to correct a problem, usually called a bug, with an operating system or software program.
+A patch, sometimes just called a fix, is a small piece of code that's used to correct a problem, usually called a bug, with an operating system or software program.

 Patches are software and Operating System (OS) updates that address security vulnerabilities within a program or product.
 Tyk may choose to release updates to fix performance bugs, as well as to provide enhanced security features.